-- If the file type is used for system startup, then this file cannot be deleted. - "Factory_Default_Config.cfg" cannot be deleted. - ◆ A colon (:) is required after the specified unit number.
+• If the file type is used for system startup, then this file cannot be deleted.

-• If the public key type is not specified, then both DSA and RSA keys will be deleted.
+- "Factory\Default\Config.cfg" cannot be deleted. - If the public key type is not specified, then both DSA and RSA keys will be deleted.

 This example shows how to delete the test2.cfg configuration file from flash memory.